 Most of the trading you will be transacting will not require that you take delivery of a currency.
 Your broker will handle any operational aspects of the currency process for you.
-What you do need to know is if you trade through a retail forex broker, the exchange that you will trade is spot exchange rates.
+You need to know if you trade through a retail forex broker, the exchange that you will trade is spot exchange rates.
 If you hold your currency pair for more than 2-business days, your broker will need to roll your trade into the forward market.

 The forward market has slightly different prices than the spot market as it incorporates the interest charges for holding the currency pair beyond 2-business days.

-Futures exchanges also accommodate currency transaction as it allows traders to buy and sell currency futures contracts.
+Futures exchanges also accommodate currency transactions as they allow traders to buy and sell currency futures contracts.
 These are forward contracts that have a settlement at a set period in the future.
 The interest charges are already incorporated into the futures prices.

 Leverage can enhance the size of the positions you will be able to transact.
-For example, when using a market account, you might only be required to post $100 to take a USD/JPY position that has a value of $10,000 using 100 to 1 leverage.
+For example, when using a market account, you might only be required to post $100 to take a USD/JPY position with a value of $10,000 using 100 to 1 leverage.

-Additionally, there are central banks that are consistently buying and selling currencies for regulatory operations and to monitor the value of the currency they regulate.
-Commercial and investment banks are consistently trading in the market to buy and sell for clients as well as their obligations.
+Additionally, central banks are consistently buying and selling currencies for regulatory operations and monitoring the value of the currency they regulate.
+Commercial and investment banks are consistently trading forex in the market to buy and sell for clients as well as their obligations.

 The most liquid forex trading is between commercial and investment banks.
 This is referred to as the interbank market.
 Hedge funds and pension funds are also very active in taking speculative positions and provide liquidity.
 Lastly, there is a very active retail market.

 In addition to the spot and forward and futures markets, traders can also take currency positions by using contracts for differences (CFDs), exchange-traded funds (ETFs) as well as exchange-traded notes (ETNs).